 Should I file a Kenosha Chapter 7 Bankruptcy?

 This question can only be answered by a qualified and experienced Kenosha Chapter 7 Bankruptcy Lawyer.
 Our bankruptcy lawyer will need to address your current assets as well as your secured and non-secured debt.
 You will also be subjected to a Means Test.
 The Means Test will determine if you legally qualify to file a Kenosha Chapter 7 Bankruptcy.
 A free consultation with our Kenosha Chapter 7 Bankruptcy lawyer will help you determine which course of action is right for you.
 There are several different options available for those struggling financially.
-Contact our Kenosha bankruptcy law office today by phone at 262-725-0175 or by email via our bankruptcy contact page to find out if a Kenosha Chapter 7 Bankruptcy is the right option for you.
+Contact our Kenosha bankruptcy law office in Salem, Wisconsin today by phone at 262-725-0175 or by email via our bankruptcy page to find out if a Kenosha Chapter 7 Bankruptcy is the right option for you.

 *The content and material on this web page is for informational purposes only and does not constitute legal advice.